fastoch/React-JS-Dave-Gray/README.md

 Now, the Content component's logic has been moved to the App component, and it will be accessible
 to both the Footer and the Content components.

-But we need to pass in the props to the Content function:
+But we must pass in the props to the Content function:
 ```tsx
 const Content = (props: Props)
 ```

-To make it work, we need to add a new interface in the `Content.tsx` file:
+And to make it work, we need to add a new interface in the `Content.tsx` file:
 ```tsx
 interface Props {
   items: {